PADL/libbrowserid/README.md

 distribution.
 However, the GS2 mechanism presently needs a patch to support mechanisms without mutual authentication (this can be found in contrib).

+    % export SASL_PATH=/usr/local/lib/sasl2
     % client -C -p 5556 -s host -m BROWSERID-AES128 server.browserid.org
     % server -c -p 5556 -s host -h server.browserid.org

+Be sure to set the SASL\_PATH environment variable correctly to point to where you installed the libgs2.so plugin.

 ### OpenSSH